← Total Productive Maintenance

 Act on what you find

-Availability losses → TPM and SMED.
-Performance losses → standardized work.
-Quality losses → mistake proofing.
+Availability losses point to TPM and SMED.
+Performance losses point to standardized work.
+Quality losses point to mistake proofing.

 Common OEE Mistakes